chinamike65/hugo-tuolesi/content/book4/book4en.md

 Therefore, misunderstanding subtle drowsiness is a great obstacle to the practice of meditation.

+##### （三）Wisdom

-(3) If wisdom has obtained meditation, the wisdom of emptiness in meditation will be very effective.
+If wisdom has obtained meditation, the wisdom of emptiness in meditation will be very effective.

 quick.
 It is also very fast to cultivate the five supernatural powers, but we do not cultivate meditation to gain